 ConsentMe: The trigger

-In 2016, the European Union voted the General Data Protection Regulation 679/2016, also known as the GDPR, thatentered into force in May 2018.
+In 2016, the European Union voted for the General Data Protection Regulation 679/2016.
+This is also known as the GDPR, which came into force in May 2018.
 Its geographical scope is not limited to the European Economic Area.
-It also obliges those agencies/organizations that are based outside the EEA and trade within it to comply with GDPR.
+It also obliges those agencies/organizations that are based outside the EEA and trade within it, to comply with GDPR.
 Its purpose is to ensure that persons control the processing of their personal data by agencies-companies (known as controllers).

-Basically in the private sector, for companies engaged in communication with many natural persons, such as digital advertising companies, online stores, customer service, obtaining consent is one of the basic needs to ensure the continuation of communication with persons for the purpose of promoting products and services, marketing, information, etc.
+Basically, in the private sector, for companies engaged in communication with many natural persons, such as digital advertising companies, online stores, customer service, obtaining consent is one of the basic needs to ensure the continuation of communication with persons for the purpose of promoting products and services, marketing, information, etc.

-a new f society project in launch
+A new f society project.

-Want to know more about ConSentMe?
+Would you like to know more about ConsentMe?